jhxie/procnanny/README.md

   process is killed, we still have a potential problem of killing some other processes end up with the pid same as the one before.

+3.The configuration file is ALWAYS VALID: there cannot be redundant lines with identical information or a "re-definition" like "coredumpctl 8" and then there is a line "coredumpctl 10" appear in the configuration file at the same time; however, "re-definition" is allowed if the file is re-read (caught a SIGHUP signal).